Dead Boys: Bators' and Chrome's subsequent careers

-Reformation, death of Bators, 40th anniversary tour
+Reformation, death of Bators, 40th and 50th anniversary tours, death of Chrome

 The Dead Boys reformed for several gigs in the 1980s.
 They re-released their first album as Younger, Louder and Snottier in 1989, mastered from a cassette tape of rough mixes, attributed to a young Bob Clearmountain, a studio assistant at the time.

 In June 1990, Bators died in France due to injuries sustained after having been hit by a taxi.
 In September 2004, the remaining members of the band re-formed for a one-off gig in Cleveland.
 In 2005, they played a benefit show for CBGB and another reunion show on Halloween.

 On April 25, 2017, Chrome and Blitz played six shows in Canada as a tribute to the 40th anniversary of Young, Loud and Snotty.
 The band played the record in its entirety.
 Chrome and Blitz then announced in 2017 that the band would go on a full reunion tour.

 On September 8, 2017, Still Snotty: Young, Loud and Snotty at 40 was released.
 The album is a re-recording of their debut album and the first studio album by the Dead Boys in 39 years.
 Along with Chrome and Blitz, the tour and album featured Jason "Ginchy" Kottwitz (Bulemics, Sylvain Sylvain and the Sylvains, Cheetah Chrome solo band) on guitar, Ricky Rat (Trash Brats) on bass, and vocalist Jake Hout from zombie-themed Dead Boys tribute band the Undead Boys.

 Chrome said of the tour "(w)ith the 40th anniversary of the Dead Boys on the horizon and a solid band that could interpret and deliver the performance and sound needed to maintain the authenticity of the Dead Boys, I reached out to Johnny Blitz about an anniversary tour and he said yes and we began the journey of what would become Still Snotty.
 I've been singing the Dead Boys songs myself for 20 years because I couldn't find another singer I trusted enough to hand it to.
 The first gig with Jake, it was like, 'You got it, man!'
 I think Stiv would be very proud of our choice."
 A photobook, Dead Boys 1977: The Lost Photographs of Dave Treat, was also released on September 29, 2017.

+On September 13, 2026, Chrome, who was the only remaining original member still with the band, had passed away at the age of 71.
+The band were planning to do a 50th anniversary tour of their debut album in 2027 however it is unknown if those plans will change following Chrome's death.